allape/openkvm/README.md

    ```
 6. Open browser and go to http://ip:8080/vnc.html, then click `Connect`
     - Hostname and port may vary depending on your settings
+    - Clipboard Usage
+      - For now, only host to client is supported
+      - Example on Debian
+         - USB CDC / USB Serial
+           ```shell
+           sudo cat /dev/ttyACM*
+           ```
+         - USB MSC / USB Pen
+           ```shell
+           mkdir openkvm
+           # Commands below need to be run every time you used clipboard
+           sudo umount /dev/sda # Change to your device, use `lsblk` to find out sudo mount /dev/sda ./openkvm
+           cat ./openkvm/data.txt
+           ```
 7. Open http://ip:8080/ui/button.html to control the relay

 # Credits